liam-wiltshire/talks/hackthesystem/content.md

 ???

 - Nothing in an application runs in isolation - everything has an impact on something else, which can often be measured
+  - If the action that is taken changes the amount of time required, and this can be measured, this is a timing attack

 - This is a fairly standarrd piece of code to check if a user can login
   - Imagine you want to find out which email addresses exist on a platform, but you don't have DB access
 - In this code, we've actually thought about security...